 See the PostgreSQL documentation for information on creating group and login roles and adding logins to groups.

-Use the PostgreSQL pg_restore application to restore the database.
+Use the PostgreSQL pg_restore command to restore the database.

 You must run the pg_restore command twice: once to restore the public schema, which contains the sde_spatial_references system table, and a second time to restore the rest of the data.
 If you do not do this, no spatial data will be restored.

-- Connect to the destination ArcGIS Server on Amazon Web Services instance (the one to which you moved the dump file).
+- Connect to the destination ArcGIS Enterprise on Amazon Web Services instance (the one to which you moved the dump file).